Grief Is Not Linear

 When I lost my father as a teenager, a particularly kind teacher provided me with a notebook to write about my experiences.
 It was a tremendous gift.
 One of the best things we can do in times of loss is to consider our emotions and label them precisely.

-While it can be tempting for people to numb their pain with alcohol or other intoxicants, the only way out of grief is through it.
-Let yourself feel how you feel and you’ll begin to process those emotions.
+Keep reminding yourself that there’s no right way to grieve.
+Let yourself feel how you feel.
 Nurture yourself by prioritizing exercise and the right amount of sleep, and accept whatever social support is available to you.
+Show yourself compassion.

 I take a deep dive into grief in my conversation with Rob Bell, including personal reflections on the loss of my father.
 If you’re currently grieving, perhaps it can be of some help or comfort.